-At the Hanoi Conference on the Illegal Wildlife Trade today, I announced that the UK will commit an additional £13 million to new measures tackling the illegal wildlife trade, doubling our investment.
-I also confirmed the UK would call world leaders together once more in 2018 at a conference in London to ensure international commitments to stop the illegal wildlife trade are delivered.
+I announced that the UK will commit an additional £13 million to new measures tackling the illegal wildlife trade, doubling our investment.
+I also confirmed the UK would call world leaders together once more in 2018 at a fourth high level conference in London to ensure that this urgent global issue stays at the top of the political agenda and that we continue to deliver on our manifesto commitment to lead the world in tackling the illegal wildlife trade.

 Specifically, I announced a new UK-China arrangement to train African border forces to spot and tackle smugglers pedalling illegal animal products.
 The UK will also work with Vietnamese authorities to improve border security in the South East Asian nation, working with airports and airlines to stop smugglers trafficking illegal goods out of the country.